HALtheWise/HALtheWise.github.io/projects/POE-final/polished.md

 		src="https://www.youtube.com/embed/ytQ_NSvJf2A" frameborder="0" allowfullscreen></iframe>
 </div>

-For more information, take a look at our [final website](http://poe.olin.edu/2016/eye-robot/) and the [GitHub repo](https://github.com/HALtheWise/eye-robot) for the project
+For more information, take a look at our [final website](http://poe.olin.edu/2016/eye-robot/) and the [GitHub repo](https://github.com/HALtheWise/eye-robot) for the project.